 We offer most of our ring styles in gold, which will be quoted upon request.
 Gold comes at a much higher price than silver, and below are the types we offer:

 9ct - Consists of 37.5% fine gold, while the remaining mass is made up of silver and copper.
 As 9ct has a lower fine gold percentage, it's colour is a pale yellow.
-9ct is the cheapest option.
+9ct is the lowest price option.

 18ct - Consists of 75% fine gold, while the remaining mass is made up of silver and copper.
 The higher fine gold content makes the ring a beautiful bright yellow colour.
-Double the gold content, means approx double the price.
+Double the gold content, means approx double the price of 9ct.

 Universally speaking, most large jewellery retailers plate their white gold jewellery in rhodium to give it a crisp bright white finish (almost like platinum).
 We don't do this.
 Plating a piece of jewellery will only result in the plated layer wearing off within a year, and then your ring will require re-plating and servicing each and every year of wear.
-Our white gold is good to go from day one and will not require this nonsensical process.
 Both our white gold options are alloyed with Palladium, a precious white metal.
 The addition of this metal gives the natural and raw metal a beautiful brighter and whiter appearance while retaining the slight colour inclusion of yellow gold.

 9ct - Consists of 37.5% fine gold, while the remaining mass is made up of palladium and silver.
 This metal has a very slight tinge of yellow in it.
 When worn by itself, it will look like silver.
 If it's placed next to silver, you will notice a slight yellow coming through.
 A very beautiful colour.